uofajillian/edx-documentation/en_us/xblock/source/customize/custom-python.rst

 Check Fields Against the Thumbs XBlock
 =======================================

-After you have defined the fields, check your work agains the fields in the Thumbs XBlock.
+After you have defined the fields, check your work against the fields in the Thumbs XBlock.

 .. include:: ../reusable/code_thumbs_fields.rst